A Linear Fractional Transformation Model and Calibration Method for Light Field Camera: Conclusion

 \section{Conclusion}

-This paper has presented a novel parameters $\alpha$ for light field cameras based on Linear Fractional Transformation (LFT).
-By decoupling the imaging processes of the main lens and the MLA (MLA) through a dedicated $\mathbf{H}_\alpha$ matrix.
-This simplicity does not come at the cost of accuracy, as demonstrated by evaluations on both simulated and real-world datasets.
-For the simlulator, we proposed an efficient algorithm for generating raw light field images.
-Compared to PRISM, our algorithm is significantly faster, taking only $1.001$ seconds per image, while maintaining comparable image quality, without GPU.
+This paper has presented a novel parameter $\alpha$ for light field cameras based on Linear Fractional Transformation (LFT).
+By decoupling the imaging processes of the main lens and the MLA through a dedicated $\mathbf{H}_\alpha$ matrix, the proposed model enables the main lens and MLA to be calibrated independently, reducing model complexity without sacrificing accuracy.
+Evaluations on the R12 benchmark datasets demonstrate a mean translation error of $1.38\%$, outperforming the state-of-the-art, while maintaining sub-pixel reprojection accuracy.
+Validation on a self-built Keplerian light field camera further confirms the practical applicability of the method, achieving an RMS reprojection error of $0.67$ pixels and an extrinsic parameter relative error of $0.49\%$.
+The complete codebase is openly available to the research community.

-Our future work will focus on addressing the drawbacks introduced by feature detection.
-Currently, the LFT modelrequires at least four CIP feature to identify a corner point.
-However, existing feature detection algorithms rely on grid search to find the best thresholds.
-Additionally, within the distortion model, our distortion parameters tend to be large, necessitating the introduction of a new distortion model specially designed for light field cameras.
+The proposed method has several limitations that motivate future work.
+First, the LFT model requires each object point to be observed by at least two microlenses to form a valid cluster; when this condition is not met, the corresponding frame must be excluded, as observed in two frames of the R12 datasets.
+Second, the distortion parameters estimated by our pipeline tend to be larger than those reported by competing methods \cite{2022mathieu}, because the least-squares virtual point estimation absorbs some errors that propagate into the distortion model.
+Future work will explore adaptive threshold selection for corner detection, a light-field-specific distortion model that accounts for the multi-projective nature of MLA imaging, and strategies to recover usable information from frames with fewer than two observations per corner.